-- Demonstrate an understanding of CAD and CADD software and its commands for the creation of drawings. - 2.
+- 1. Demonstrate an understanding of CAD and CADD software and its commands for the creation of drawings. - 2.
 Distinguish between different building components, views, plans and details within a complete architecture project. - 3.
-Identify Architectural and Civil symbols, hatching, and line work used in the creation of Architectural and Civil Plans. - 4.
-Demonstrate the ability to create Civil Site and utility plans with CADD software. - 5.
-Demonstrate strong communication, critical thinking, and team participation skill by describing how to relate drawing and design information to the public and contractors, communicate effectively with architects, engineers, and other building professionals, and use interpersonal and team building skills for effective co-worker and client relationships.
+Identify architectural and civil symbols, hatching, and line work used in the creation of architectural and civil plans. - 4.
+Demonstrate the ability to create civil site and utility plans with CADD software. - 5.
+Demonstrate strong communication, critical thinking, and team participation skills by describing how to relate drawing and design information to the public and contractors, communicate effectively with architects, engineers, and other building professionals, and use interpersonal and team building skills for effective co-worker and client relationships.